-ResponseThe Guardians is an autonomous Crown entity, legally separate from the Crown with an independent board.
-Our governance framework is designed to ensure that we operate at arms' length from the Government (for example, board members are required to have expertise in investment management and are selected by an independent nominating committee).
-Consequently, we do not receive, or seek, privileged information from the Government, or seek to have the Government intervene on our behalf.
+The Guardians is an autonomous Crown entity, legally separate from the Crown with an independent board.
+Our governance framework is designed to ensure that we operate at arms' length from the Government (for example, Board members are required to have expertise in investment management and are selected by an independent nominating committee).
+Consequently, we do not receive, or seek, privileged information from the Government, or seek to have the Government intervene on our behalf in competing with private entities.
 Our code of conduct for staff and the Board requires that information only be used for proper purposes.